Altinn/altinn-studio-docs/content/authorization/_index.md

 - Obligation - describes additional information like minimum authentication level.
 - Condition - Describes additional conditions like the reportee needs to be registered in SRR/RRR for this resource/service.

+### Access control Altinn Apps

+Applications created in Altinn Studio, is based on an application template that is integrated with Altinn Authorization.
+This means that out from the box these application has preconfigured settings related to authorization.

+- Each App needs to define a policy that defines who can access an appliaction and what the user can do.
+- Each API in template is configured with a policy enforcement point that verifies that API caller is authorized to perform operations on applications.
+As exmample the API to read data is [configured to have "read" access](https://github.com/Altinn/app-lib-dotnet/blob/main/src/Altinn.App.Api/Controllers/DataController.cs#L252) while the API to save data for an application [requires "write" access](https://github.com/Altinn/app-lib-dotnet/blob/main/src/Altinn.App.Api/Controllers/DataController.cs#L309).
+- The App template uses Altinn platform components like storage that is preconfigured authorize access based on policy defined.

+### Access control Altinn Resource Registry Resources

+Resources in Altinn Resource registry is metadata pointing to a digital service implemented outside of the Altinn Platform.
+The service owner defines the resource with attributes like name and description and creates a XACML policy for that resource.
+When users access the digital service, the policy enforcement point in that digital service do a call to Altinn Authorization to verify if user is authorized to access.